 Can I try NWR for free?

-Prospective members can try up to three ‘taster events’ free of charge before selecting either to affiliate with a local group, or to join as an independent member, or to set up a new local group.
+Prospective members can try up to two ‘taster events’ free of charge before selecting either to affiliate with a local group, or to join as an independent member, or to set up a new local group.